LoveKaushik2001/saveLife/README.md

 # saveLife
-A site based on idea to help someone needy....this just not works only on money but also providing some basic needs.
+A site based on idea to help someone needy.
+Its front end template first look you can see here :- https://lovekaushik2001.github.io/saveLife/